 2-Not underestimating project scope

 It is extremely important to define, document and understand the project scope.
 What is the project’s ultimate goal?
-What features and deliverable will be in the product or service we plan to make?
+What features and deliverables will be in the product or service we plan to make?
 How much should it cost?

 When we plan to release the product or service?
 What processes and technologies we will use to make the product?

 Is the product or service developed entirely in-house or we will use outside contractors?
 How the product or service interacts with humans and other products?
 Is it targeted for business or consumer users?

 To have a complete project scope you need to answer all the questions listed above and maybe more.
 Project scope should be the first task undertaken when a new project begins.

 It should be shared with the team and agreed upon by all project stakeholders before development starts.

 3-Not knowing the team’s strength & weaknesses

 Not all teams are equal and not every member of the project is as capable of doing work as others.
 It is important to understand the strengths and weaknesses of your team as a whole and for each individual member.